 - for a legitimate medical purpose

-- in the usual course of his or her professional practice8
+- in the usual course of their professional practice8

-Learn more in our article about the Nevada crime of illegally prescribing, administering, or dispensing controlled substances in Nevada (NRS 453.381).
+Learn more in our article about illegally prescribing, administering, or dispensing controlled substances (NRS 453.381).

 3.1.
 Legitimate medical purpose

 NRS 453.381 is not designed to stop doctors from writing legitimate prescriptions.
-A doctor can still issue prescriptions for medical treatment for a legitimate medical purpose in the usual course of the doctor’s professional practice.9
+As a doctor, you can still issue prescriptions for medical treatment for a legitimate medical purpose in the usual course of your professional practice.9

 Let’s look at an example: